snoopycrimecop/training-repos/README.md

 # Training Repos

-This is the main github repository for our training materials.
+This is the main GitHub repository for our training materials.
 Previous workshops are listed below, with links to training materials for each.

  * Also see the main OME website [training pages](https://www.openmicroscopy.org/training/).